HafizNjame/HafizNjame/README.md

 - 👋 Hi, I’m @HafizNjame
 - 👀 I’m interested in Statistics, Operations Research, Data Science and Machine Learning.
-- 🌱 I’m currently learning BSc Mathematics as well as R Programming and MatLab.
+- 🌱 I’m currently studying BSc Mathematics as well as R Programming and MatLab.
 - 📫 How to reach me @hafiznjame12 on IG.

 <!---